ucan-wg/invocation/README.md

 ### 3.1.6 Signature

 The `sig` field MUST contain the signature of the other fields.
 The signature MUST be given as a [VarSig](https://github.com/ChainAgnostic/varsig), which includes the payload encoding information.

-If serialized as JSON, the `sig` field MUST be serialized as [unpadded base64url](https://datatracker.ietf.org/doc/html/rfc4648#section-5).

 ## 3.2 IPLD Schema